This delicious fig bread recipe features juicy figs and warming baking spices for a delightful dessert, snack, or breakfast!

 After that, set a timer for 10 minutes, and drain them before chopping.

-If you can find fresh figs, they would be lovely, but most of the year that can be challenging.
+If you can find fresh figs during fig season (typically late summer to early fall), such as black Mission figs, they would be lovely.
+However, most of the year that can be challenging.
+You may have luck at a farmers’ market.

 You can sometimes find frozen figs. Thaw and drain them before chopping.